-- 1. Combined program of soil testing, faecal NIRS sampling, pasture quality monitoring or animal blood samples are used to determine required inputs. - 2.
-Soil testing is georeferenced and monitoring sites established for each land type. - 3.
-Nutrient deficiencies remedied based on soil tests and subsequent professional recommendations. - 4.
-Apply variable fertiliser rates between paddocks based on representative soil type. - 5.
-Soil ameliorants are used to achieve desirable pH. - 6.
-Planned pasture renovation based on analysis of soil compaction measurements then treatments are appropriately timed - 7.
-Even application of fertiliser is achieved through regular calibration. - 8.
-If appropriate soils are available, a finishing system of high input pasture or fodder crop paddocks are used to finish sale stock to genetic potential - 9.
-Use of recycled organics to build soil and substitute synthetic fertilisers. - 10.
+- 1. Soil testing is georeferenced and monitoring sites established for each land type. - 2.
+Nutrient deficiencies remedied based on soil tests and subsequent professional recommendations. - 3.
+Apply variable fertiliser rates between paddocks based on representative soil type. - 4.
+Soil ameliorants are used to achieve desirable pH. - 5.
+Planned pasture renovation based on analysis of soil compaction measurements then treatments are appropriately timed - 6.
+Even application of fertiliser is achieved through regular calibration. - 7.
+If appropriate soils are available, a finishing system of high input pasture or fodder crop paddocks is used to finish sale stock to genetic potential - 8.
+Use of recycled organics to build soil and substitute synthetic fertilisers. - 9.
 Use of new legume and grass cultivars matched to soil fertility and used to improve soil properties.